MattKevan/uxlift/_tools/what-users-do.md

 ---
 title: What Users Do
-intro: Platform to help you understand how your customers engage with your website or product.
+description: Platform to help you understand how your customers engage with your website or product.
 link: http://www.whatusersdo.com
 category: